lindsayrgwatt/neighborhood/DEPLOY.md

 ## 2.

 Django and Celery have some unique undocumented requirements.
-Biggest one is around making sure that the Celery importer can actually find the named tasks.
+The biggest one is around making sure that the Celery importer can actually find the named tasks.

 To make this work, the `base.py` settings file contains the following: